15% off your first blood test and FREE 6-month supply of Vitamin D3

 What can a liver blood test tell you?

 A liver blood test measures the levels of various things in your blood, like proteins, liver enzymes, and bilirubin.
-This can help check the health of your liver and for signs of inflammation or damage.
+This can help check the health of your liver and the signs of inflammation or damage.

 Your liver can be affected by:

-• liver infections — like hepatitis B and hepatitis C
+• liver infections like hepatitis B and hepatitis C

 • non-alcoholic fatty liver disease